Basement-recorded in the summer of 2024 with collaborator Patrick Schaefer, harmonies and piano feature on this ‘love in a city weekend’ waltz.

 Backed by a Greater Columbus Arts Council grant, Drew recorded his debut album at Secret Studio in March 2021 with Keith Hanlon.
 The majority of the eight songs are recorded as first takes, songs he wrote in his Columbus basement during the pandemic.
 Album opener and live staple "Party of Truces" lays out Eberly's performance thesis: "It's just a Friday night, midlife folk show / we got the sitter 'till ten then we gotta go."

 Bailiwick concerns matters of geography: Philadelphia neighborhoods, the Miami County Fair, Yellow Springs, and the various streets of Drew’s twenty years in Columbus.
-Recorded in two sessions (electronic and acoustic), Drew returned to Secret Studio and realized this batch of originals with Kyle Sowash on bass and Keith Hanlon on drums.
-Dakota Thorn and James Becker also guest on tracks
+Recorded in two sessions (electronic and acoustic), Drew returned to Secret Studio with Kyle Sowash on bass and Keith Hanlon on drums.
+Dakota Thorn and James Becker also guest on tracks.